 - Panaway (blend) – smells like wintergreen – probably because wintergreen is included in the blend.

-- Joy (blend) – probably the most unmanly essential oil known to man – it smells just like a bunch of flowers which is probably why most of us men don’t recognise, or resonate with the aroma.
+- Joy (blend) – probably the most unmanly essential oil known to man.
+It smells just like a bunch of flowers which is probably why most of us men don’t recognize, or resonate with the aroma.
 Nic says she can smell the Geranium and Rose.
 I will take her word for it.

 - Peace and Calming (blend) – smells just like Orange which is good considering there is a lot of citrus in this one.